Ross Correctional Institution: Composition

 The prison lies in Union Township.

 Healthcare

 Ross Correctional Institution provides inmates with primary, secondary, and third level health care.
 Intensive care is supported by Frazier Health Center and Franklin Medical Center.
 The Ohio State University Medical Center also works with the institution for emergencies and long term hospitalization.
 Inmates are charged with a $3 co-pay from their personal accounts.

 Telemedicine was introduced to the institution in March 1995, which helped increase communication between primary care physicians and inmates.
 Over 19,000 consultations have been done through telemedicine.

+Death Row

+In January 2024, the Ohio Department of Rehabilitation and Correction announced they would be moving death row inmates housed at Chillicothe Correctional Institution to Ross Correctional Institution.
+As of March 2025, the majority of Ohio's death row inmates reside at Ross Correctional Institution.